 If you are a parent of an adult child living at home, know that you are not alone.
 VITAL WorkLife counselors and consultants can help with emotional support, family communication, coping with stress, planning and much more.
 Your EAP can also help with financial concerns and budgeting.
-Contact us at 800.383.1908 to access your resources today and get the support you need!
+Contact us at 800.383.1908 or through your VITAL WorkLife App to access your resources today and get the support you need!

 Additional reading: Walking on Eggshells: Navigating the Delicate Relationships Between Adult Children and Parents by Jane Isay

 1. Onwuka, P.L.
 (2018, April 12) They’re Back!
 Share of Adult Children Living at Home Highest in 75 years.
 Independent Women’s Forum.